-Jenny Owens made her Olympic debut in Alpine Skiing at the 2002 Salt Lake City Olympic Winter Games.
+Jenny Owens made her Olympic debut in Alpine Skiing at the 2002 Salt Lake City Games.
 Owens contested the Super-G, Super Combined, Giant Slalom and Downhill, with her best result being ninth in the Super Combined.
 The result was Australia’s second best in Olympic Alpine Skiing, behind Zali Steggall’s bronze in Nagano.

 Owens was a member of the AOC Athletes' Commission from 2010 to 2014.